AnkithSVaidya/Heart-Disease-Prediction-Model/README.md

 Then I get to know that Accuracy score in decision tree is highest.
 I will construct a pipeline to fine tune it.
 At last I have print out the predicted result.

+I have also done this in an alternative way(My second ipynb link) where I have used only simple concepts that I had learnt during my training course